 Custodial credit risk is the risk that in the event of a bank failure, the School District's deposits may not be returned to it.
 The School District does not have a deposit policy for custodial credit risk.
-At June 30, 2016, the School District had deposits with a carrying amount (not including funds invested in Georgia Fund 1 and money market account) of \$4,362,601.26, and a bank balance of \$4,462,762.57.
-The bank balances insured by Federal depository insurance were \$412,999.99.

-Uninsured and Uncollateralized \$ - Uninsured with collateral held by the pledging financial institution - Uninsured with collateral held by the pledging financial institution's trust department or agent but 4.040.700 not in the School District's name 4,049,762 1.58 Total \$ 4,049,762 2.58
+At June 30, 2017, the School District had deposits with a carrying amount (not including funds invested in Georgia Fund 1 and money market account) of \$4,646,624.62, and a bank balance of \$4,736,528.08.
+The bank balances insured by Federal depository insurance were \$420,713.27.
+The bank balances exposed to custodial credit risk, collateralized with securities held by the pledging financial institution's trust department or agent but not in the School District's name were \$4,315,814.81.